kshitijcode/marketgurukulapp/README.md

 > 8. We have models,services,forms all are under a single files each, but if the project is complex , it can be structure into individiual packages of services/models/forms etc.
 > 9. Secret Keys are injected through environment variables , but in production we can have a secret server(AWS,Azure,Vault) and fetch the secrets.
 > 10. SESSION_COOKIE_SECURE  and CSRF_COOKIE_SECURE is enabled to prevent CSRF Attacks.
+> 11. The alpine docker image was failing at various build steps due to AlphaVantage Python API.
+So in advent of time , I have NOT used the alpine image but used a normal python image.
+> 12. We could also used decorators for authentication/other tasks but the simplicity of this API didnt require much of it.